boltops-tools/ufo-docs/_docs/features/autoscaling.md

 order: 1
 ---

-With Ufo, you can configure ECS Service AutoScaling settings.
-Here are the default settings.
+With UFO, you can configure ECS Service AutoScaling settings.
+Here is an example.

 .ufo/config.rb